IshanDutta11/ENAE450_lab/PLANNING.md

 Description: We are given 3 maps.
-We need to start at one end and end at the other.
+We need to start at one end (marked red) and end at the other (marked green).

 ![](pictures/final_mazes.png)